 Directing

-Recent work includes the musical Armour: a herstory of the Scottish Bard by Shonagh Murray (Òran Mór/Traverse Edinburgh/Ayr Gaiety/OneRen); Who Pays the Piper by Jen McGregor (A Play A Pie and a Pint, Òran Mór); the musicals A Little Night Music and Big Fish (Royal Conservatoire of Scotland MA Musical Theatre at Assembly Music Hall, Edinburgh); Part of the Picture, a play-with-songs, based on interviews with North Sea oil workers (as writer and director, Pleasance Theatre, Edinburgh); Gianni Schicchi (Opera Bohemia, Scottish Tour); two large-scale multi-artform collaborations as lead artist for RCS Junior Conservatoire, Curiouser and Curiouser (inspired by Lewis Carroll’s Alice novels) and The Yellow Club (after Twelfth Night); Brecht’s play-with-songs The Visions of Simone Machard (Hackney Empire and tour); N. C. Hunter’s play A Day by the Sea and the UK premiere of Adam Guettel’s song cycle Myths and Hymns (both Finborough Theatre, London); the Kander and Ebb revue The World Goes Round and a devised musical, The Great Exam Cabaret (both Wild Cabaret, Glasgow); L’Antologia di Spoon River, a devised, promenade performance in a ruined monastery, and Stefano Benni’s play Astaroth (both for Rapallo Festival, Italy); La Traviata (UK tour); La bohème (Clyde Opera Group); A Midsummer Night’s Dream (Blenheim Palace Gardens); Someone Who’ll Watch Over Me (Upstairs at the Gatehouse) and Judith: a parting from the body (Pleasance, London).
+Recent work includes the musical Armour: a herstory of the Scottish Bard by Shonagh Murray (Òran Mór/Traverse Edinburgh/Ayr Gaiety/OneRen); Who Pays the Piper by Jen McGregor (A Play A Pie and a Pint, Òran Mór); a fully actor-muso production The 25th Annual Putnam County Spelling Bee (Royal Conservatoire of Scotland BA Musical Theatre); Brecht’s The Visions of Simone Machard (Hackney Empire and tour); Part of the Picture, a play-with-songs, based on interviews with North Sea oil workers (as writer and director, Pleasance Theatre, Edinburgh); A Little Night Music and Big Fish (Royal Conservatoire of Scotland MA Musical Theatre at Assembly Music Hall, Edinburgh); Gianni Schicchi (Opera Bohemia, Scottish Tour); N. C. Hunter’s play A Day by the Sea and the UK premiere of Adam Guettel’s song cycle Myths and Hymns (both Finborough Theatre, London); two large-scale multi-artform collaborations as lead artist for RCS Junior Conservatoire, Curiouser and Curiouser (inspired by Lewis Carroll’s Alice novels) and The Yellow Club (after Twelfth Night); the Kander and Ebb revue The World Goes Round and a devised musical, The Great Exam Cabaret (both Wild Cabaret, Glasgow); L’Antologia di Spoon River, a devised, promenade performance in a ruined monastery, and Stefano Benni’s play Astaroth (both for Rapallo Festival, Italy); La Traviata (UK tour); La bohème (Clyde Opera Group); A Midsummer Night’s Dream (Blenheim Palace Gardens); Someone Who’ll Watch Over Me (Upstairs at the Gatehouse) and Judith: a parting from the body (Pleasance, London).
 I also directed large-scale community productions of Henry IV part one and Henry IV part two (York Shakespeare Project).

 ASSISTANT DIRECTING